MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-clear-data.md

 Clears the data of an existing materialized view.

-* The data is cleared from the `materialized part` of the view only (see [how materialized views work](materialized-view-overview.md#how-materialized-views-work) for details about the `materialized part`).

-* After the materialized view data is cleared, the view will continue processing the source table records ingested since the last materialization time.
-Use [.show materialized-view](materialized-view-show-commands.md#show-materialized-view) command to get the last materialization timestamp.
+The data is cleared from the `materialized part` of the view only.
+For more details about the  `materialized part`, see [how materialized views work](materialized-view-overview.md#how-materialized-views-work).
+After the materialized view data is cleared, the view will continue processing the source table records ingested since the last materialization time.
+Use the [.show materialized-view](materialized-view-show-commands.md#show-materialized-view) command to get the last materialization timestamp.

-* The difference between this command and dropping and recreating the view (with no `backfill`) is that using this command preserves all policies set on the materialized view.
+The difference between this command and dropping and recreating the view (with no `backfill`) is that using this command preserves all policies set on the materialized view.

 Requires [Database Admin](../access-control/role-based-authorization.md) permissions, or an admin of the materialized view.